 “Sorry, and thanks again.”

-“Hey, sweetheart.”
-He and Elli looked over at the guy who had donned a red cap who had spoken.
-“Are you going to seat us or are you going to keep making us wait?”
+“Hey, Stacy.”
+David and Elli looked over at the guy in the red cap who had spoken.
+“Are you going to seat us or what?”

 “Sorry, one second.”
 Elli said loudly to the room while turning back to let David see her obvious annoyance.
 David grinned back, she gave his shoulder another squeeze before moving to seat the two guys.

-When Elli reached them, the guy in the red cap spoke up again.
+When Elli reached them, Red-cap spoke up again.

 David was as shocked as Elli looked.

-“I’d give her my tip,” said mustache with a laugh.
+“I’d give her my tip,” said Greasy with a laugh.

-Both of the oily guys turned predatory eyes on him.
-Damn it, why did he have to go and open his mouth?
+Red-cap and Greasy turned excited and predatory eyes on him.
+Damn it.
+Why did he have to go and open his mouth?
 And now they were coming over here.
-This day just kept getting better and better.
+The day just kept getting better and better.

-“What’d you say, cuck?” said red-cap.
-Mustache chucked.
+“What’d you say, cuck?” said Red-cap, looming over him.
+Greasy chucked.

-The guy tapped his friend’s shoulder.
-“This is what happens when beta soy-boys see an alpha at work, it gets their PC panties in a wad and they get all weak in the ovaries.”
+Red-cap turned to Greasy.
+“This is what happens when beta cuck soy-boys see an alpha at work, it gets their politically-correct panties in a wad.”

-“I’m not a soy-boy,” David said forcibly, still not looking up.
+“I’m not a soy-boy,” David said forcibly, unable to meet their eyes.

-“Are you going to cry about it, soy-boy?”
+“Are you going to cry about it, soy-boy?
+Do you need your girlfriend to hold you?”

-“Oh man, if I was such a snowflake that I needed my girlfriend to protect me from crying I’d kill myself.”
-Red-cap tapped mustache on the shoulder.
-“Let’s eat before this soy-boy cries for his mom to change his diaper.”
+“Oh man, if I was such a soyflake that I needed some Stacy to protect my feelings, I’d kill myself.”
+Red-cap tapped Greasy on the shoulder.
+“Let’s eat before he cries for her to change his diaper.”

 The pair walked away as Elli stiffly followed them.
 David shook with rage as his cheeks flushed with embarrassment.
-His incoherent brooding remained uninterrupted until Elli returned.
+His incoherent internal self-flagellation remained uninterrupted until Elli returned.

 “I’m really sorry about that, but I wish you hadn’t got involved.
-I can handle it myself.
-I know how to deal with assholes.
+I can handle assholes.
 I’ve had to deal with them my whole life.”

 He couldn’t do anything right.
 He screwed up everything.
 David folded into himself further, not looking up.
 “Sorry.”